arthurzam/tattoo/README.md

     with `amd64` for stable bugs, and `~arm` for keyword bugs. `JOBS` is the maximal concurrent testing jobs.
-    * This command must be ran in the mount bound dir from manager, where the `arch-tester.socket` is created (so it can communicate).
+    * This command must be ran in the mount bound dir from manager, where the `tattoo.socket` is created (so it can communicate).
 3. Check that the `manager` logs all containers connecting to it.

 ## Control from developer's own machine

 1. Connect to remote servers listed in `ssh_config` using `./controller.py -c`.
-    Various sockets are created inside `/tmp/arch-tester/` directory
+    Various sockets are created inside `/tmp/tattoo/` directory
 2. Send specific bugs using `./controller.py -b {NUM} {NUM} ...` or initiate full scan for open bugs per arch using `./controller.py -s`
 3. You can use "follower" mode to get live logs from all machines and testers